View all connectors

 Prerequisites

-To connect GitHub Commits to DX, you need:
+To connect GitHub Copilot to DX, you need:

 Setup instructions

-Follow the steps below to connect GitHub to DX.
+Follow the steps below to connect GitHub to DX using your preferred authentication method.

 Step 1